-While it might seem lighthearted and fun, kidding around with employees can have some pretty severe consequences on your workplace, new research suggests.
+While it might seem lighthearted and fun, kidding around with employees can have some pretty severe consequences for your workplace, research suggests.

-A study from the National University of Singapore found that bosses who joke around with their staff open the door for deviant behavior, which can range from being chronically late and ignoring their manager's instructions to sharing confidential information and drinking alcohol on the job.
+A study from the National University of Singapore found that bosses who joke around with their staff open the door for deviant behavior, which can include being chronically late, ignoring their manager's instructions, sharing confidential information and drinking alcohol on the job.

-The research shows that using humor with their employees can signal that poor behavior is accepted in the workplace.
+Current and past research shows that management's use of humor with employees can signal that poor behavior is accepted in the workplace.
 This is especially true of particularly crass humor, which acts as a powerful sign to team members that it is tolerable to break rules in negative ways.

-"Managers should be careful how they portray themselves to their teams – increasing self-monitoring skills and becoming more aware of what types of humor are appropriate in different situations," Sam Yam, one of the study's authors and an assistant professor at the National University of Singapore, said in a statement.
+"Managers should be careful how they portray themselves to their teams, increasing self-monitoring skills and becoming more aware of what types of humor are appropriate in different situations," said Sam Yam, one of the study's authors and an assistant professor at the National University of Singapore.
 "A joke may start out as 'just a joke,' but for managers, in particular, its impact can have far-reaching consequences."

 For the study, researchers conducted several surveys of 400 full-time employees from companies in the United States and China.
-The employees were initially surveyed on how humorous their bosses were in the office as well as their relationships with their leaders and what kind of workplace transgressions they thought were acceptable.
+The employees were initially surveyed on how humorous their bosses were in the office, as well as their relationships with their leaders and what kind of workplace transgressions they thought were acceptable.
 Another survey had the participants weigh in on their own work engagement and behaviors.
-[See Related Story: Funny Business?
-Bosses Should Tread Lightly With Humor ]
+[Read related article: https://www.businessnewsdaily.com]

-However, the research also shows that humor from those in charge can lead to an increased perception among employees that questionable conduct at work is acceptable.
-This can, in turn, lead to more deviant behavior among workers.
+However, humor from managers can lead to an increased perception among employees that questionable conduct is acceptable at work, thus leading to more deviant behavior among workers.

 The study's authors believe the results show that bosses need to walk a careful line when being lighthearted with their staff members.